nnethercote/nnethercote.github.io/_posts/2022-01-05-rust-and-valgrind.md

 - When you haven't written any unsafe code, but you don't entirely trust some third-party crates that you are using.
 (Or even the standard library!)

-- **[Update]** Detecting memory leaks.
+- **[Update (Jan 5)]** Detecting memory leaks.
 These aren't common in Rust, but are possible (e.g. due to cycles in reference counted types) even in safe code.
 They're not considered unsafe because they can't result in dangerous crashes or security vulnerabilities.

 Memcheck works well in these cases.
 Helgrind and DRD may also be useful, though I don't have any personal experience using them this way.